ivvza-io/sc02-chemistry-only-mechanical-properties/README.md

 - A chemistry-only baseline and a simple ML model are implemented and evaluated
 - Group-aware results are reproducible from the semantic layer
-- Prediction intervals are produced and assessed for calibration and width
+- Out-of-fold error is quantified and used as an empirical safety margin
-- A consistent set of design maps and robust regions is generated
+- A consistent set of conservative design maps is generated
-- Findings are summarized into decision-oriented guidance (what this enables / what it cannot)
+- Findings are summarized into decision-oriented guidance

 ---